-The City will be stocking Dixon Lake with 4,500 pounds of Nebraska Tailwalker Rainbow Trout just before the Derby, so fishing should be great.
+The City will be stocking Dixon Lake with 4,500 pounds of Rainbow Trout from Calaveras Trout Farm just before the Derby, so fishing should be great.
 In addition, the Kiwanis are sponsoring a "kiddie pond" again this year, with about 300 pounds of bluegill!
 The kiddie pond will be adjacent to Pier 2, and will be staffed by volunteers from the Senior Anglers of Escondido.
 Our more accomplished anglers will be there to help the amateurs become pros!
 No adult fishing in the kiddie pond, please!

 Permit prices for the derby will be $14 for adults and $10 for youth and seniors.
 Proceeds from the derby will be used to fund special Kiwanis programs.
 Anglers under 8 do not require a permit.
 California State fishing licenses are not required at Dixon Lake.
 There is a $5.00 entry fee for vehicles entering the park on weekends and holidays, including derby days.
 Visitors 60 or better park for free.